 Hènna Zàmùṛd Butt

-Dr Henna Zamurd Butt is a creative scholar, and Assistant Professor of Communication & Culture at Columbia College Chicago.
+Dr Henna Zamurd Butt is a creative scholar of technology, craft, and power.
+She is Assistant Professor of Communication & Culture at Columbia College Chicago.

-Previously, Henna was a Postdoctoral Scholar at the University of Chicago (2023 – 2026) working with the Internet Equity Initiative, to carry out a six site study across the Upper Midwest of the United States, examining community-based efforts to expand broadband connectivity in urban suburban, and rural localities.
-Her doctoral research was conducted at the Media, Communications & Cultural Studies department at Goldsmiths College, University of London, and involved five years of engaged ethnography examining Majority World youth and feminist activism in internet governance.
+Between late 2023 and early 2026, Henna was Postdoctoral Scholar at the University of Chicago’s Internet Equity Initiative, where she carried out a multi-sited ethnography project across the Upper Midwest of the United States.
+The National Science Foundation-funded research examined community-based efforts to expand broadband connectivity in urban, suburban, and rural localities.
+Her doctoral research was conducted at the Media, Communications & Cultural Studies department at Goldsmiths College, University of London, and involved five years of engaged ethnography examining African and Asian youth and feminist activism in internet governance.

-Having taught in both the U.S. and U.K., Henna’s teaching spans a range of undergraduate and postgraduate courses including: History of Networked Technologies and Digital Cultural Studies at King’s College London; Connected Curriculum and Global Media Studies at Goldsmiths; and Podcasting and Media Literacy at Columbia College Chicago.
+With experience in the U.S. and U.K., Henna’s teaching spans undergraduate and postgraduate courses including: History of Networked Technologies and Digital Cultural Studies at King’s College London; Connected Curriculum and Global Media Studies at Goldsmiths; and Podcasting and Media Literacy at Columbia College Chicago.

-BA History & Politics, School of Oriental & African Studies, London; MSc Global Politics, Royal Holloway, University of London; MSc Politics & Communication, London School of Economics & Political Science; PhD Media & Communication, Goldsmiths College, University of London.
+From 2013 and 2018, Henna worked as a journalist and editor at Newzulu/Citizenside and Media Diversified.
+Between 2016 and 2022 she was founder and Artistic Director of Bare Lit Festival, an annual celebration of creatives of colour in London, U.K. Her educational background includes: BA History & Politics, SOAS (School of Oriental & African Studies), London; MSc Global Politics, Royal Holloway, University of London; MSc Politics & Communication, LSE (London School of Economics & Political Science); PhD Media & Communication, Goldsmiths College, University of London.

 Learn about this site.